UPCOMING ONLINE COURSES & WORKSHOPS

-There are two versions of this course with InterGifted's founding director Jennifer Harvey Sallin: a 12-session version for coaches or to-be coaches who are not trained in psychology, and a 6-session version for psychologists, psychiatrists and other professionals already trained in basic psychology.
-The aim of both courses is to provide helping professionals with the knowledge necessary to help your gifted clients.
-Sessions are monthly and include modules and homework; a certificate is provided at completion.
-To read about what past participants have shared about how the course was helpful to them and to their practice, visit our testimonials page.
+There are two versions of this course: a 12-session version for coaches or to-be coaches who are not trained in psychology, and a 6-session version for psychologists, psychiatrists and other professionals already trained in basic psychology.
+For both courses, sessions are monthly and include modules and homework (each of which require about 10 hours of preparation time), and a certificate is provided at completion.
+See what past participants have said about their experience on our testimonials page.

 This course is for coaches or to-be coaches who are not trained in psychology.
 In 12 sessions, we cover the following themes, all from a gifted-specific point of view:

 - The Benefits of and Difference Between Coaching, Mentoring + Therapy for Gifted Individuals

 - The Gifted Brain, Giftedness Identification & Levels, Twice- and Multi-Exceptionality

 - Personality Development Models, including Dabrowski's Theory of Positive Disintegration

 - Trauma + Trauma Healing, including Gifted-Specific Trauma